p-gurbani/blaug/README.md

 - **CLIENT_URI** : Your domain url (if on localhost, just put http://localhost:3000)
 - **REFERRAL_CODE** : Any code which the users will need to put while registering to successfully register.

+If you don't feel like trying this on localhost, This project is also hosted at [blaug.herokuapp.com](https://blaug.herokuapp.com) but since it is a free dyno, it goes to sleep like every 30 minutes of inactivity.
+So you might need to reload a couple of times to get it working.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).